EmmanuelOloke/wordle/README.md

 This is a clone of the famous Wordle Puzzle app owned by The New York Times.

-I really enjoyed building this project as it challeneged my Vanilla JavaScript and DOM manipulation skills.
+It was really exciting building this project as it challeneged my Vanilla JavaScript and DOM manipulation skills.

 The project was built using basic knowledge of HTML, JavaScript and CSS.
 I used two external libraries for animation and toaster notification generation for error/information display (AnimateCSS and ToastrJS respectively).